-In order to run the benchmark tests detailed above, we used Cloudinary's dynamic image manipulation and conversion capabilities, while support for FLIF was added.
+In order to run the benchmark tests detailed above, we used Cloudinary’s dynamic image transformation and conversion capabilities, while support for FLIF was added.

-To convert previously uploaded images of any format to FLIF, simply set the file extension of Cloudinary's on-the-fly manipulation URLs to
+To convert previously uploaded images of any format to FLIF, simply set the file extension of Cloudinary’s on-the-fly transformation URLs to

 .flif.
 The following example URL delivers a FLIF version of an image uploaded to our demo account.